RSLCPP -- Deterministic Simulations Using ROS 2: Discussion and Conclusion

 In this work, we introduced a methodology for creating deterministic simulations by aggregating \ros{} nodes into a single process controlled by a custom event loop.
 Our experiments demonstrated bit-exact reproducibility across various systems, eliminating the variance typical of asynchronous multi-process execution.

 It is important to note, however, that the validation of determinism is empirical rather than mathematically proven, as the complexity of \ros{} and its client libraries complicates formal verification.

-By building upon the existing component system and executor architecture, our framework is tightly integrated with \ros{}.
-This simplifies adoption for existing \ros{} projects, as no code changes are required.
-However, this tight coupling also introduces a dependency on the underlying executor logic of \ros{}, which may necessitate maintenance efforts to ensure compatibility with future \ros{} releases.
+By utilizing the existing component system and executor architecture, our framework is tightly integrated with \ros{}, simplifying the adoption for existing \ros{} projects.
+However, this tight coupling also introduces a dependency on the underlying executor logic of \ros{}, which may necessitate strict monitoring of determinism as well as maintenance efforts to ensure compatibility with future \ros{} releases.

-While single-threaded execution may increase runtime for complex simulations, having a deterministic framework enables the execution of multiple simulations in parallel without interference, thereby increasing overall throughput.
+A further limitation of our approach is that nodes must finish their callbacks in finite time and must not engage in cyclic undelayed publish-subscribe loops to avoid stalling the executor.
+Single-threaded execution processes callbacks sequentially, increasing the runtime of a single complex simulation.
+However, it lends itself well to running multiple simulations in parallel, mitigating the potential overhead in scenario-based workflows.
+Furthermore, internal tests with complex multi-node systems indicated no scalability issues.

-In conclusion, \rslcpp{} offers a modular, open-source solution for reproducible, hardware-agnostic robotic simulation.
-Its application areas include scientific research, system-level debugging, and continuous integration testing.
+In conclusion, \rslcpp{} offers a modular, open-source solution for reproducible robotic simulation across different hardware setups.
+Rather than improving determinism in real-world deployments, \rslcpp{} is tailored for scientific research, system-level debugging, and continuous integration testing.